richkcho/league_of_tilt/other/flaws_of_dynamic_queue.md

 ## Data Collection:

-I amassed 62112 matches which included at least one challenger or master player during the time interval Jan 14 2016 - Mar 30 2016.
-All of these matches are ranked dynamic queue 5x5.
-I attempted to obtain around 100 matches per player in challenger/master. (this varied depending on how many games a player has played, of course)
+I amassed 62112 matches which included at least one challenger or master player.
+The data scraping attempted to obtain around 100 of the most recent ranked matches per player in challenger/master in this case starting from March 30.
+(This would vary based on players activity, inactive players would have older games in their past *n* games compared to a more active player)

 ----------